-- Overseeing the implementation of the Company's remuneration related Policies. - Ensuring that remuneration is structured in a way that aligns reward and promotes effective risk management. - Ensuring that remuneration is structured to be compliant with any requirements under the Volcker Rule and does not reward or incentivise employees for prohibited proprietary trading. - To review compensation recommendations for all employees within the JRC's remit in the context of individual and Company performance and review the annual incentive to ensure that any variable remuneration awarded is aligned with appropriate risk and compliance behaviours and free from discrimination. - To consider the remuneration of Executive Directors, taking account of the current UK financial services investment banking market, the shareholder, the regulator(s), and the views of the Chair of the Board and the CEO. - To consider the application of performance adjustments, including malus and clawback in accordance with the Company's published Adjustment Policy. - To review proposals for any changes to the policy for pension arrangements for current employees.
+- Overseeing the implementation of the Company's remuneration related Policies; - Ensuring that remuneration is structured in a way that aligns reward and promotes effective risk management; - Ensuring that remuneration is structured to be compliant with any regulatory requirements; - To review compensation recommendations for all employees within the JRC's remit in the context of individual and Company performance and behaviours and review the annual incentive to ensure that any variable remuneration awarded is aligned with appropriate risk and compliance behaviours and free from discrimination; - To consider the remuneration of Executive Directors, taking account of the current UK financial services investment banking market, the shareholder, the regulator(s), and the views of the Chair of the Board and the CEO; - To consider the application of performance adjustments, including malus and clawback in accordance with the Company's published Adjustment Policy; - To review proposals for any changes to the policy for pension arrangements for current employees; - To ensure that any termination arrangements and significant changes of contract for employee's subject to the Remuneration Code are compliant with the Code;

-- To ensure that any termination arrangements and significant changes of contract for employees subject to the Remuneration Code are compliant with the UK Corporate Governance Code. - To scrutinise the performance of management in meeting agreed goals and objectives and monitor the reporting of performance. - To consider what compensation commitments (including pension contributions and all other elements) are contained in the directors' terms of appointment and ensure these are aligned with those available to the workforce.
+- To scrutinise the performance of management in meeting agreed goals and objectives and monitor the reporting of performance; - To consider what compensation commitments (including pension contributions and all other elements) are contained in the directors' terms of appointment and ensure these are aligned with those available to the workforce; - Oversee the governance and framework of remuneration decisions for Material Risk Takers.

 The JRC reports to the Board on its work, identifying any issues which it considers require action or improvement and makes recommendations to the Board for approval.
-The Chair of the Remuneration Committee is available and engages with the shareholder regularly on aspects of the JRC's role and its work.
+The Chair of the Remuneration Committee engages with the shareholder regularly on aspects of the JRC's role and its work.